georgedashen/DualNetGO/README.md

 If installation failed for torch-scatter (also for torch-sparse or torch-cluster), you can try to install with `pip install torch-scatter==2.1.1 -f https://pytorch-geometric.com/whl/torch-1.10.1+cu111.html` and replace the torch and cuda version with your own one.

 ## Quick run
 **Note: Please make sure pretrained models and processed data are downloaded before performing prediction.
 They are stored in the cafa3 zip file on zenodo.
-Put it in the data folder and extract all files**
+Put it in the data folder and extract all files.**

 We provide the DualNetGO model checkpoint and also the corresponding TransformerAE graph embeddings and Esm sequence embeddings for directly prediction on protein sequences with FASTA file.
 We use the **blastp** tool from NCBI to search for a most similar sequence in our dataset as a replacement for a sequence that not exists in the any PPI network.
 So make sure that **blastp** is installed in the environment, or use `sudo apt install ncbi-blast+` to install.